-(1) The amounts in this column for 2020 represent a performance-based cash bonus award made pursuant to the terms of the 2020 Bonus Plan which was earned in 2020 and paid in early January 2021.

-The amounts in this column represent the aggregate grant date fair value computed in accordance with Financial Accounting Standards Board Accounting Standards (2)Codification, Topic 718, Compensation-Stock Compensation (ASC 718).
-On February 5, 2020, Dr. Joslyn, Mr. Sullivan, and Dr. Handfield were awarded stock options, under the Company's 2012 Equity Incentive Plan consisting of (i) an annual grant ("Annual Award"); and (ii) a retention grant (the "Retention Award").
-Dr. Joslyn, Mr. Sullivan, and Dr. Handfield, received Annual Awards which vested immediately on the date of grant to purchase 400,000, 250,000 and 220,000 shares of Company common stock, respectively, at an exercise price of \$0.48 per share, the closing price of the Company's common stock on the grant date, February 5, 2020.
-Each of these officers also received a separate Retention Award which is subject to time-based vesting in equal annual installments over a three-year period on the first, second and third anniversaries of the date of grant, to purchase 400,000, 250,000 and 220,000 shares of Company common stock, respectively, at an exercise price of \$0.48 per share, the closing price of the Company's common stock on the grant date, February 5, 2020.
+- (1) For Mr. Sullivan and Dr. Handfield, the amounts in this column for 2021 represent a performance-based cash bonus award made pursuant to the terms of the 2021 Bonus Plan which was earned in 2021 and paid in early January 2022. - (2) The amounts in this column represent the aggregate grant date fair value computed in accordance with Financial Accounting Standards Board Accounting Standards Codification, Topic 718, Compensation-Stock Compensation (ASC 718).
+On February 18, 2021, Dr. Joslyn, Mr. Sullivan, and Dr. Handfield were awarded stock options, under the Company's 2012 Equity Incentive Plan to purchase 400,000, 250,000 and 220,000 shares of Company common stock, respectively, at an exercise price of \$1.20 per share, the closing price of the Company's common stock on the grant date, February 18, 2021.
+In addition, Mr. Sullivan, and Dr. Handfield, received grants which are subject to time-based vesting in equal annual installments over a three-year period on the first, second and third anniversaries of the date of grant, to purchase 150,000 and 75,000 shares of Company common stock, respectively, at an exercise price of \$0.49 per share, the closing price of the Company's common stock on the grant date, December 16, 2021.
 The stock option awards are subject to the standard terms and conditions of the Company's form of stock option agreement which includes, as applicable, earlier vesting upon a change in control of the Company.
 Under Securities and Exchange Commission rules relating to executive compensation disclosure, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Fair values relating to share grants have been determined under ASC 718 and were calculated using the common stock closing price on the date of grant and multiplying that price by the number of shares subject to the share grant.
 The equity-based compensation expense relating to the stock grants is recognized over the requisite service period of the grant.
 For option awards, we utilize the Black-Scholes option pricing model to determine the fair value on the date of the grant multiplied by the number of options subject to the option grants in accordance with ASC 718.
 The stock-based compensation expense relating to the stock option grants is recognized over the requisite service period of the grant and the amounts included in the Option Awards column do not reflect compensation actually received by the named executive officers.
-For information on the assumptions used to calculate the fair value of stock option grants, refer to Note 8 - "Stock Compensation Plan" in our financial statements for the year ended December 31, 2020.
+For information on the assumptions used to calculate the fair value of stock option grants, refer to Note 8 - "Stock Compensation Plan" in our financial statements for the year ended December 31, 2021.